vlasvlasvlas/itoshima_sound/README.md

 Or you can download this repo.

-Then, simply open the HTML file in your browser and let it run in the background.
+Then, simply open the HTML file in your browser, and turon ON the Itoshima sounds button.

+Then, let it run in the background.

 At 7 AM, 12 PM, and 5 PM, the corresponding music will play, just like it does in the fields of Itoshima.

 This is a small homage to the beauty of rural Japan and the gentle rhythms that shape life on the farms.
 I hope it brings a sense of calm and connection to those who experience it.